wikimedia/wikipedia-ios/README.md

 - **Swift** - [swift.org API Design Guidelines](https://swift.org/documentation/api-design-guidelines/)

 ### Formatting
 We use Xcode's default 4 space indentation and our `.clang-format` file with the pre-commit hook setup by `scripts/setup`.
-Currently, this does not enforce Swift formatting.
+Where possible, our Swift code is automatically formatted by [SwiftLint](https://github.com/realm/SwiftLint) based on the rules defined in `.swiftlint-autocorrect.yml`.

 ### Process and Code Review Norms
 Covered in the [process document](docs/process.md).